 Natural henna ranges in shades from red/orange to brown.
 Do not use black henna or any other color.

 If you’re struggling to make a decision, consult your OBGYN.
-He/she is a better judge of your current health state and overall risk.
+They are a better judge of your current health state and overall risk.

-Some tattoo artists may refuse to give tattoos to pregnant women, so be sure to inform him/her beforehand to avoid any confusion.
+Most tattoo artists will refuse to give tattoos to pregnant women, so be sure to inform them beforehand to avoid any confusion.